Conor Harris Vikings and Renaissance

 Vikings were have many myths and most people in the world are very stereotypical towards them.
 The Vikings were believed to have been a murderous, brutal, relentless and bloodthirsty civilization.
 However due to the recent discoveries found by archaeologists, this may not be the case.

-This is a number of combs and brushes
+This is a number of combs and brushesused by the vikings

 These brushes and combs were found by archaeologists digging on the coast of Scandinavia.
 In finding these items they have proved that vikings wasn't just a horrible barbaric race but they were civilized and had no choice to raid and expand their land with the size of their population.